 Raskas was also a prolific author whose best-known work is probably the "Heart of Wisdom" trilogy, a compilation of inspirational readings.
 He also was known for creating liturgy for the Jewish festivals -- such as the Haggadah for Passover that tells the story of the Exodus from Egypt -- that incorporated new interpretations and elements into the texts.

 Raskas and his late wife, Laeh, met in high school in St. Louis.
 The two reconnected at Washington University in St. Louis, married after graduation and moved to New York, where Raskas attended Jewish Theological Seminary.

 In 1951, they moved to St. Paul, where Raskas was assistant rabbi at Temple of Aaron.
 He was on the job about six months before the synagogue was ruined in a fire.
-The Raskases were instrumental in the creation of a new signature synagogue on Mississippi River Boulevard in Highland Park, which was dedicated in 1956.
+The Raskases were instrumental in the creation of a new signature synagogue on Mississippi River Boulevard in Highland Park, which was dedicate in 1956.

 Cytron recalled that it opened with about 600 families and within a decade doubled its size.
 Raskas, a gifted storyteller, frequently used his Friday night sermons to address current events.

 The proud DFLer counted former Vice President Walter Mondale and the late Sen. Paul Wellstone among his friends.
 In his endorsement of one of Raskas' books, Mondale called Raskas "The Jewish Garrison Keillor."